 I have a friend who has recently had a serious financial setback.
 He is being brave about it, at least on the outside, with people who are no closer than friends, but it’s a fearful thing to be left with nothing when you were expecting something, at a time when it feels as though there’s nothing you can do about it.

-I’ve wracked my brain for what to say to him by way of consolation or encouragement, and honestly, I have nothing.
+I’ve racked my brain for what to say to him by way of consolation or encouragement, and honestly, I have nothing.
 I could say, “If there’s anything I can do, please let me know”, but what if he says, “Well, you can give me some of your money”?
 I’m not giving him my money, or not enough to make a difference, and that simple truth exposes the hollowness of the gesture.

 I also don’t want to tell him any inspiring tales.
 It’s exasperating when people tell you inspiring tales while you’re low and desperate.
 Inspiring tales tend to suggest that everything happens for a reason, and that the reason is a good one.
 None of this is true, but when he’s feeling better, I’d like to tell him about Leonard Cohen, not because the story is inspiring, but because it might be motivating.

 In the mid 90s, when he himself was in his early 60s, lugubrious songster Leonard Cohen, the Nightingale of the Sinai, decided to quit music.
-He’d been very successful in Europe and Canada, although he was still virtually unknown in America, but he’d lost faith in art and himself, and he decamped to an austere Zen Monastery above the snowline on the amusingly named Mount Baldy in southern California.
+He’d been very successful in Europe and Canada, although he was still virtually unknown in America, but he’d lost faith in art and himself, so he decamped to an austere Zen Monastery above the snow-line on the amusingly named Mount Baldy in southern California.
 He dedicated himself to contemplation and service, rising at 3am every day, sitting for hours in cold and uncomfortable meditation with Master Roshi, cooking and cleaning.
 This is an unusual lifestyle for a pop star, although fairly common among South African writers.

 Leonard left his finances in the hands of his trusted manager, Kelley Lynch.
-She was a former girlfriend (according to his biographer Sylvie Simmons, every woman in the West was a former girlfriend) and had been a safe steward of his affairs for more than a decade.
+She was a former girlfriend (mind you, according to his biographer Sylvie Simmons, every woman in the West was a former girlfriend) and had been a safe steward of his affairs for more than a decade.
 Leonard stayed up Mount Baldy for several years.
 In 1996 he was ordained a Buddhist monk.
 1996 was also the year that Kelley Lynch started stealing his money.

-By the time Leonard came down the mountain she’d stolen it all – somewhere between 10 and 13 million dollars.
+By the time Leonard came down from the mountain she’d stolen it all – somewhere between 10 and 13 million dollars.
 Leonard was inclined to let it be, being now a monk with few material demands, but there was the matter of his children, and his old age, and the tax demands he had to pay with money he didn’t have.
 Leonard, despite being not having played in more than a decade, despite a crippling fear of public humiliation, went back on the road.